zenotech/python_epic_api/docs/TaskQuote.md

 # TaskQuote

-List of job quotes for this request
+List of job quotes for individual tasks in this request
 ## Properties
 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------